chukong/quick-cocos2d-x/samples/luasocket/README.md

+* [README in english][10]
+* [README in chinese][20]

 Author: [zrong][1]

 This is a luasocket sample.
-I encapsulate luasocket into SocketTCP class.
+I encapsulate luasocket into cc.net.SocketTCP class.

-This sample will show you how to use the SocketTCP.
+This sample will show you how to use the cc.net.SocketTCP.

+This sample also needs cc.utils.ByteArray and cc.utils.ByteArrayVarint.

+For more information about cc.net.SocketTCP and cc.utils.ByteArray, see [lua SocketTCP][6] and [ByteArray in lua][7] .

 There are 3 lua files in the net package: